-4.1 Class Advisor
+4.1 CLASS ADVISOR

-A faculty member will be nominated by the HOD as Class Advisor for the whole class.

-He / she is responsible for maintaining the academic, curricular and cocurricular records of all students throughout their period of study.
+A faculty member shall be nominated by the HOD / Dean of School as Class Advisor for the whole class.
+He/she is responsible for maintaining the academic, curricular and co-curricular records of all students throughout their period of study.

-4.2 Faculty Advisor
+4.2 FACULTY ADVISOR

-To help the students in planning their courses of study and for general counseling on the academic programme, the Head of the Department of the students will attach a certain number of students to a faculty member of the department who shall function as Faculty Advisor for the students throughout their period of study.
-Such Faculty Advisor shall offer advice to the students on academic and personal matters and guide the students in taking up courses for registration and enrolment every semester.
+To help the students in planning their courses of study and for general counseling on the academic programme, the Head of the Department / Dean of School of the students shall attach a certain number of students to a faculty member of the department who shall function as Faculty Advisor for the students throughout their period of study.
+Such Faculty Advisor shall offer advice to the students on academic and personal matters, and guide the students in taking up courses for registration and enrolment in every semester.